3lton007/GitOps-Workflow-using-ArgoCD-on-Kubernetes/README.md

 - Installed Minikube and ArgoCD.
 - Exposed Port 8080 to localhost to Use ArgoCD UI Dashboard.
 - Deployed Application using demo-app.yaml
 - Pushed The code changes to Git to Auto Sync with argoCD.
-Synced with the latest commit.
+Synced with the latest code commit.
 - Added Demo-app-dev.yaml and Demo-app-prod.yaml to restructure and create multi-enviroment Application Setup.